 The other side of the coin in overeating disorders is brain chemistry.
 Neurotransmitters that modulate cognitive functions, energy, thought, mood, and appetite may become out of balance, which then leads to cravings for sugar and carbs because these substances have the ability to artificially stimulate our receptors.
 High or low histamine, excess glutamate or insufficient levels of GABA, low levels of serotonin, endorphins, or dopamine, excess or deficient acetylcholine, can all lead to major cravings for sugar and carbs, binging or compulsive overeating.
 The other primary goal in overcoming an eating disorder is to maintain balance with neurotransmitters in the brain.

 Caffeine is an Addictive Drug

-Furthermore, caffeine impairs absorption of many critical nutrients like calcium, vitamin D, zinc, potassium, iron, B1, biotin, inositol and others, many of which are vital for proper functions in the brain and the endocrine system and thereby controlling appetite and cravings for sugar and carbs.
+Furthermore, caffeine impairs the absorption of many critical nutrients like calcium, vitamin D, zinc, potassium, iron, B1, biotin, inositol, and others, many of which are vital for proper functions in the brain and the endocrine system and thereby controlling appetite and cravings for sugar and carbs.

 Caffeine Encourages Overgrowth of Candida and Other Microbes

 If the individual with food addiction, binging, or compulsive overeating has an overgrowth of Candida or bacteria, which is very often the case, then the elevation in glucose that develops in response to caffeine consumption is going to feed these microbes and increase levels of overgrowth.
 Higher levels of overgrowth equal higher levels of toxins released from the microbes.
 The toxins released by Candida and other microbes can impair neurotransmitter production and function and blood sugar management themselves, which can also lead to binging and/or compulsive overeating.